-On January 26 and March 10, 2015, two purported class action lawsuits were filed against us, our Chairman and chief executive officer, Gary L. Lauer ("Mr. Lauer"), and our senior vice president and chief financial officer, Stuart M. Huizinga ("Mr. Huizinga"), in the United States District Court for the Northern District of California.
-The complaints allege that the defendants made false and misleading statements regarding our financial performance, guidance and operations during alleged class periods of October 31, 2014 to January 14, 2015 and June 5, 2014 to January 14, 2015, respectively.
-The complaints allege that we and Messrs.
+On January 26 and March 10, 2015, two purported class action lawsuits were filed against us, our chairman and chief executive officer, Gary L. Lauer ("Mr. Lauer"), and our senior vice president and chief financial officer, Stuart M. Huizinga ("Mr. Huizinga"), in the United States District Court for the Northern District of California.
+On May 6, 2015, the Court consolidated the two cases.
+On June 10, 2015, a consolidated complaint was filed.
+The consolidated complaint alleges that the defendants made false and misleading statements regarding the Company's financial performance, guidance and operations during an alleged class period of May 1, 2014 to January 14, 2015.
+The consolidated complaint alleges that we and Messrs.
 Lauer and Huizinga violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder.
-The complaints seek compensatory damages, attorneys' fees and costs, rescission or a rescissory measure of damages, equitable/injunctive relief and such other relief as the court deems proper.
-We believe the lawsuits to be without merit and intend to vigorously defend ourselves against them.
+The consolidated complaint seeks compensatory damages, attorneys' fees and costs, rescission or a rescissory measure of damages, equitable/injunctive relief and such other relief as the court deems proper.
+On July 15, 2015, defendants moved to dismiss the consolidated complaint.
+The court held a hearing on defendants' motion to dismiss the consolidated complaint on September 30, 2015.
+Because the case is at a preliminary stage, we cannot estimate the likelihood of liability or the amount of potential damages, but an adverse result could have a material adverse impact on our financial condition and results of operation.
+We believe the lawsuit to be without merit and intend to vigorously defend ourselves against it.